Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 The S&P 500 Index

-The Standard & Poor’s 500 (S&P 500) index is an index tracking 500 large companies in the United States stock market.
-It is one of the most famous indexes, along with the Dow Jones Industrial Average (DJIA) and the NASDAQ.
+The Standard & Poor’s 500 (S&P 500) index tracks 500 large companies in the United States stock market.
+It is among the most famous indexes, along with the Dow Jones Industrial Average (DJIA) and the NASDAQ.
 His name comes from the fact that the Standard & Poor’s company manages it.

-The Standard & Poor’s company is an indexing company that manages several indexes.
-It is a very old company, found in 1860.
-The S&P 500 index, started his life under the name of the Composite Index, in 1923.
+Standard & Poor’s is an indexing company that manages several indexes.
+It is a very old company, founded in 1860.
+The S&P 500 index started its life under the name of the Composite Index in 1923.
 At that time, it was only tracking a few stocks.
 In 1926, it was first increased to track 90 stocks.
 Only in 1957 was it expanded to 500 stocks, becoming the S&P 500 index.

 To be a bit more precise, the index is managed by the S&P Dow Jones Indices joint venture.
 It is part of the broader S&P Global company.
 It is the same company that is managing the Dow Jones Industrial Average (DJIA), another very famous stock market index.